Healthcare & Health Insurance in Mexico

 Do you have anything more to add about local medical facilities in Mexico?

 "All hospitals and clinics are 10-15 minutes from any point in the city.
 Many. many medical options to choose from.
-They have both public, which might be a long wait, and private, substantially below USA costs," remarked one member in Merida.
+They have both public, which might be a long wait, and private, substantially below USA costs," said one foreigner in Merida.

 "Medical facilities and care in Mexico vary greatly depending on location and type of healthcare provider.
 Generally speaking, there are good quality hospitals and clinics throughout the country that provide comprehensive medical care.
 The quality of government-funded public healthcare can vary, however, those with access to private care receive satisfactory treatment from healthcare professionals.
 Mexico also has a large number of highly qualified specialists that can provide top-notch care in many critical areas of medicine.
 In addition, the country has access to cutting-edge technology and treatments," explained one expat living in Mexico.